gt-crnch-rg/rg-publications/README.md

 <a id="icrc19">**Experimental Insights from the Rogues Gallery**</a>

+**Authors:** Jeffrey Young, Jason Riedy, Prasanth Chatarasi, Sriseshan Srikanth, Thomas M. Conte, Vivek Sarkar

+The Rogues Gallery is a new deployment for understanding next-generation hardware with a focus on unorthodox and uncommon technologies.
+This testbed project was initiated in 2017 in response to Rebooting Computing efforts and initiatives.
+The Gallery's focus is to acquire new and unique hardware (the rogues) from vendors, research labs, and start-ups and to make this hardware widely available to students, faculty, and industry collaborators within a managed data center environment.
+By exposing students and researchers to this set of unique hardware, we hope to foster cross-cutting discussions about hardware designs that will drive future performance improvements in computing long after the Moore's Law era of cheap transistors ends.
+We have defined an initial vision of the infrastructure and driving engineering challenges for such a testbed in a separate document, so here we present highlights of the first one to two years of post-Moore era research with the Rogues Gallery and give an indication of where we see future growth for this testbed and related efforts.

 <a id="pearc19">**Wrangling Rogues: A Case Study on Managing Experimental Post-Moore Architectures**</a>

 **Authors:** Will Powell, Jason Riedy, Jeffrey S. Young, Thomas M. Conte